Recursive Flora

 Insights from research that informed the overall design direction

-1. Each account of overthinking is different
+1. Every experience is different

-1. Overthinkers often feel misunderstood and alone
+1. Overthinkers often feel misunderstood

-1. Sharing overthinking requires emotional labour
+1. Sharing requires emotional labour

 design challenge